reTHINK-project/dev-registry-domain/docs/RegistryConnectorManual.md

 #### HTTP request shim files
-As mentioned before, even thought the code is able to run in different Javascript engines, due to the lack of a common API for executing HTTP requests.
+As mentioned before, even thought the code is able to run in different Javascript engines, due to the lack of a common API for executing HTTP requests, is necessary to provide shim functions for executing the requests accordingly with the underlying Javascript engine.
 Right now, there is an implementation for the Nashorn engine and Node.js.
 Both shims provide the same functions: